Elevate Your Photography with Adobe Express

 Photographing at night isn’t easy.
 For a lot of photographers just starting out with night photography, it can be a frustrating experience filled with photos that come out either too dark due to underexposure or very blurry due to camera shake.

-But as you can see, most of my photos are taken at night and I feel I consistently get pretty good results.
+But as you can see, most of my photos are taken at night and I think I consistently get pretty good results (and hopefully you agree).
 Here are some of my tips for shooting at night.

 Continue reading “Basic Tips for Night Photography”